ADMSCentre/ad-data-donation/public/prompts/en/retry.md

 - **Continue** if you are sure that you selected the right file.
 - **Try Again** to select a different file.

-If you continue to experience issues, please contact our support team for assistance.
+If you continue to experience issues, please contact Associate Professor Nic Carah at [n.carah@uq.edu.au](mailto:n.carah@uq.edu.au) or our support research team for assistance.